shinux/tears/README.md

     python post_engine.py -c [your file name]
 ```

-then edit your post markdown file, you must follow the form below, or tears will give you syntax error:
+then edit your post markdown file, you must follow the form below(yaml), or tears will give you syntax error:

 ```
     title: this is a example